rohitkjohnedu/my_yade/doc/sphinx/prog.rst

 Yade uses the excellent `boost::serialization <http://www.boost.org/doc/libs/release/libs/serialization/>`_ library internally for serialization of data.

-.. note:: ``YADE_CLASS_BASE_DOC_ATTRS`` also generates code for attribute access from python; this will be discussed later.
+.. note:: ``YADE_CLASS_BASE_DOC_ATTRS`` also generates code for attribute access from python; this will be :ref:`discussed later <YADE_CLASS_BASE_DOC>`.
 Since this macro serves both purposes, the consequence is that attributes that are serialized can always be accessed from python.

 Yade also provides callback for before/after (de) serialization, virtual functions :yref:`Serializable::preProcessAttributes` and :yref:`Serializable::postProcessAttributes`, which receive one ``bool deserializing`` argument (``true`` when deserializing, ``false`` when serializing).
 Their default implementation in :yref:`Serializable` doesn't do anything, but their typical use is: